SGo-Go/nxUML/README.md

 --------------------------------
 **Purpose:**
-nxUML is a simple and extensible Python package for parsing source codes into extended networkx.MultiGraph object which reprecents UML class diagrams.
+nxUML is a simple and extensible Python package for parsing source codes into extended networkx.MultiGraph object which represents UML class diagrams. nxUML provides easily tunable plotting facilities.

-Currently only C++ sources are supported. nxUML provides easily tunable plotting facilities.
+Currently only C++ sources are supported.
 It can be easily used as an extension to Doxygen for tunable generating collaboration diagrams.